Free Shipping on Orders over $49 (Retail Only)Shop Now

 If you like sweets, eat sweets, or give gifts of made sugar, you have Norbert Rillieux to thank.
-His story is remarkable and his legacy regarding cane sugar in specific and sugar in general is profound.
-He was born in 1806; his mother was a free woman of color, and his father, Vincent Rillieux, a European American plantation owner and inventor.
+His story is remarkable and his legacy regarding cane sugar in specific and sugar, in general, is profound.
+He was born in 1806; his mother was a free woman of color, and his father, Vincent Rillieux, was a European American plantation owner and inventor.
 At that time, 25 percent of African Americans in New Orleans were free and mixed couples often raised families together.

 Eli Whitney has made his way into the annals of history.
 Norbert Rillieux is forgotten.
 But, an interesting footnote is this: In 1872, French impressionist painter, Edgar Degas was suffering from a bout of artist’s block.
 So, he decided to visit the home of American relatives in New Orleans.
 Louisiana, still recovering from the devastation of the Civil War, somehow inspired Degas and fueled some of his finest paintings.
 The home had belonged to Vincent Rillieux, Senior.
 His son, Vincent, Jr, was Norbert’s father.
 Degas and Norbert Rillieux were cousins.

 Author’s Book “Sweet as Sin: The Unwrapped Story of How Candy Became America’s Favorite Pleasure.”
 (Prometheus, 2016)